xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 _Figure 3: Distributed Central Office with Access domain extension_

-The Compass Metro Fabric transport design supports all three network options, while remaining easily customizable.
+The Compass Converged SDN Transport transport design supports all three network options, while remaining easily customizable.

-The first phase of the Compass Metro Fabric, discussed later in this document, will cover in depth the scenario described in Figure 3.
+The first phase of the Compass Converged SDN Transport, discussed later in this document, will cover in depth the scenario described in Figure 3.

 ## Intra-Domain

 ### Intra-Domain Routing and Forwarding

-The Compass Metro Fabric is based on a fully programmable transport that satisfies the requirements described earlier.
+The Compass Converged SDN Transport is based on a fully programmable transport that satisfies the requirements described earlier.
 The foundation technology used in the transport design is Segment Routing (SR) with a MPLS based Data Plane in Phase 1 and a IPv6 based Data Plane (SRv6) in future.